 What to do:

 Adjust your nightly routine to get a minimum of 7 hours of sleep.
-Give yourself a screen curfew, try an Espom salt bath with sleep-inducing essential oils, or take a melatonin supplement.
-Melatonin can assist with jet lag or for occasional use but should not be used nights.
-It is important to try to stick with a regular routine for best sleep habits.
-Check out these common sleep issues to figure out what changes to make.
+Give yourself a screen curfew, try an Epsom salt bath with sleep-inducing essential oils, or take a melatonin supplement.
+Melatonin can assist with jet lag or be taken for that occasional difficulty in falling asleep.

 Acute inflammation is the body’s natural response to protect itself from infection and heal.
-When the body’s inflammatory response is prolonged, it can lead to chronic inflammation, which is a sign that the immune system is stuck in overdrive.
+When the body’s initial inflammatory response is prolonged, it can lead to chronic inflammation, a sign that the immune system is stuck in overdrive.
 That can lead to all kinds of problems, including accelerated aging.

 What to do:

 First, don’t smoke.
 Seriously.
 Reduce your intake of inflammatory foods like refined sugar and booze.